 On Debian based system

-To download, press the add button on left top corner.
+To download, press the add button on the left top corner.
+Enter URL.

 Set on completion action.
 Default is “Do nothing”.

-Flareget to some extent is Internet Download Manager equivalent.
-It has browser integration.
+Flareget to some extent is equivalent to Internet Download Manager.
+It integrates with web browsers smoothly.

 For Fedora or Ubuntu based system